-The more people streaming video on the internet, the more energy is required.
+As more people stream video on the internet, the energy required for delivery increases.

 The current way we stream video is inefficient and bad for the environment.

-Data centers consumed over 4% of total U.S. electricity and emitted more than 105 million tons of CO₂ in 2024. — UCLA
+Data centers consumed over 4% of total U.S. electricity and emitted more than 105 million tons of CO₂ in 2024. — Source

 logo icon

-Wireless broadcast is the future of mass data delivery.
+Wireless multicast is the future of mass data delivery.

-Scenario 1: Data centers & CDNs vs. a full power UHF broadcast D2M for a 2-hour 1080p live stream, watched by 100,000 people in a region
+Scenario 1: Data centers & CDNs vs. a full power UHF direct-to-mobile broadcast for a 2-hour 1080p live stream, consumed by 100,000 devices in a region:

-Using conservative energy use averages of 0.01 kWh for data centers and 0.11 kWh for data transmission, unicast transmission methods are at a major disadvantage environmentally as it increases linearly.
-For a 2-hour live stream, the energy usage equates to 0.24 kWh per device watching the live stream.
-Using a 1,000 kW ERP SISO broadcast with input power of 77.1 kWh and electricity demand of 154.2 kWh for the duration of the 2-hour stream, regardless of how many devices are using the stream.
+Using conservative energy use averages of 0.01 kWh for data centers and 0.11 kWh for unicast data transmission per stream1, unicast transmission methods are at a major disadvantage environmentally as it increases linearly.
+For a 2-hour live stream, the energy usage equates to 0.24 kWh per live stream.
+The SISO broadcast would have a 1,000 kW ERP with input power of 77.1 kWh and electricity demand of 154.2 kWh for the duration of the 2-hour stream, regardless of how many people are watching the stream.
 At 100,000 concurrent devices, the data center and CDNs would use 24,000 kWh, while the broadcast would use only 154.2 kWh.
 This is a 99.35% reduction in electricity use, and thus, a 99.35% decrease in CO₂ emmisions.
 With an average of 0.4 lbs CO₂ per kWh, unicast would emit 9,600 lbs of CO₂ into the atmosphere, whereas broadcast would emit just 61.68 lbs of CO₂.
 Since broadcast is using relatively little electricity to begin with, 0-emission broadcast infrastructure is more feasible compared to unicast infrastructure.

 logo icon